-Dr. Hsieh is currently an Assistant Professor of Management Sciences in the Department of Information Systems and Supply Chain Management.
-She received her Ph.D. degree in Statistics from the Stern School of Business, NYU in 2006.
-She has over eight years of applied research experience at diverse private organizations, including IBM Research, Morgan Stanley, Credit Suisse, and Activision.
-Her current research interests are applied statistics in supply chain management and predictive analytics.
+Meng-Chen (Melinda) Hsieh, Ph.D., is currently an Associate Professor of Management Sciences in the Department of Information Systems, Analytics, and Supply Chain Management.
+She received her Ph.D. in Statistics from the Stern School of Business, New York University.
+Before joining Rider, she had over eight years of applied research experience at diverse private organizations, including IBM Research, Morgan Stanley, Credit Suisse and Activision.
+She teaches statistics and business analytics courses for undergraduate and graduate programs at the Norm Brodsky College of Business.

 Presentation of Refereed Papers

-- Hsieh, M., Giloni, A., & Hurvich, C. (2016, May).
-Impact of Exponential Smoothing on Inventory Costs in Supply Chains.
-POMS Annual Meeting, Orlando, Florida.
+- Impact of Exponential Smoothing on Inventory Costs in Supply Chains, POMS 27th Annual Conference, Orlando, FL, May 2016.